blakeanneberg/NetworkPro/3_Network_Cabling_and_Hardware_Devices.md

 - Long haul and high speed, 16 tbps, uses single mode fiber

 ### Connectors
-- ST connector: single mode and multi mode, keyed bayonet connector, set and twist
+- ST connector: single mode and multi mode, keyed bayonet connector, set and twist, needs polishing as part of assembly process
-- SC Connector: single mode and multi mode, push on and clip, set and click
+- SC Connector: single mode and multi mode, push on and clip, set and click, needs polishing as part of assembly process
-- lC connector: single mode and multi, lift and click
+- LC connector: single mode and multi, lift and click, they use a housing and latch system similar to RJ45 UTP connector, half the size of standard connectors.
+Use one piece bayonet connecting system, can be used with either fiber optic or copper cabling
-- MTRJ connector: single mode and multi, send and receve in one fiber.
+- MTRJ connector: single mode and multi, send and receve in one fiber., use metal guide pins to ensure accurate alignment
 - FC connector: only single mode

 ### Polish rating